keboola/component-share-a-sale/component_config/configuration_description.md

     - Input can either entered as a word or a phrase
 6. Backfill Mode
     - Start date and end date parameter is needed when backfill mode is enabled
-    - In normal extraction, extractor will automatically define request date range to last 7 days
+    - In normal extraction, extractor will automatically define request date range to last 2 days
-    - Please avoid running backfill on multiple endpoints as there will be a possibility that it will flood the component's memory capacity
     - Endpoints affected by Backfill Mode:

         1. Activity Details
         2. Merhant Timespan Report
         3. Traffic
+    - Endpoints not affected by backfill mode means that the API returns from these endpoints are not bounded by date range.
+The API is either outputting the summary of the related matter or the current value/description of the subject.